-Staff reviewed the gas purchasing activities of Atmos to determine whether the Company correctly calculated the amount of gains and losses under its Incentive Plan and whether it complied fully with the terms of its tariff.
-April 1, 2019 to March 31, 2020 is the review period of this audit.
+Staff reviewed the gas purchasing activities of Atmos to determine whether the Company correctly calculated the amount of gains and losses under its Incentive Plan and whether it complied fully with the terms of its tariff for the audit review period of April 1, 2020 to March 31, 2021.
 Staff agrees with the IPA Account balance as calculated by the Company.
 Therefore, there are no findings.
 A summary of the account as filed by the Company is shown below.